bio

 — stories, art history, sci-fi, grief, feminist histories, trees, rebels, publishing

-Saira Ansari is an independent writer, researcher and editor who employs creative non-fiction to think about art practice and criticism, feminist histories, gardens, grief, science fiction, and South Asia and its real and imagined peripheries.
+Saira Ansari (b.
+1982, Sao Paulo) is an independent writer, researcher and editor who employs creative non-fiction to think about art practice and criticism, feminist histories, gardens, grief, science fiction, and South Asia and its real and imagined peripheries.

-As an editor, Ansari has worked with a wide range of artists and writers from across South Asia, the Middle East and Iran and recent projects include the recent monographs on Bani Abidi (Hatje Cantz, 2022), Khalil Rabah (Sharjah Art Foundation, 2022; ed: Anthony Downey) and the upcoming volume Sahand Hesamiyan (Black Dog Press, 2023/24).
+As an editor, Ansari has worked with a wide range of artists and writers from across South Asia, the Middle East and Iran and projects include monographs Bani Abidi: The Artist Who (Hatje Cantz, 2022), Khalil Rabah: Falling Forward / Works [1995–2025] (Sharjah Art Foundation, 2022) and the upcoming volume Sahand Hesamiyan: Primary Structures (Black Dog Press, 2024).

 — Zubeida Agha archive on Asia Art Archive: link